-In December 2011, we entered into an exclusive license with RDF to use certain patents that involve LVV.
+In December 2011, we entered into an exclusive license with Research Development Foundation, which we refer to as "RDF", to use certain patents that involve LVV.
 The RDF licensed patent portfolio includes at least 31 U.S. and foreign patents and patent applications.
 Any patents within this portfolio that have issued or may yet issue would have an expected statutory expiration date between 2021 and 2027.
 RDF retains the right, on behalf of itself and other nonprofit academic research institutions, to practice and use the licensed patents for any academic, non-clinical research and educational purposes.
 We have the right to grant sublicenses outright to third parties under the agreement.

-Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include beti-cel, lovo-cel, and eli-cel, we are obligated to pay RDF a percentage of net sales as a royalty.
+We are obligated to pay RDF a percentage of net sales as a royalty on any of our commercialized products covered by the in-licensed intellectual property which include ZYNTEGLO and SKYSONA, and will likely include lovo-cel, when and if approved.
 This royalty is in the low single digits and is reduced by half if during the following ten years from the first marketing approval the last valid claim within the licensed patent that covers the licensed product expires or ends.